Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/assignments/sizeclasses.md

 ![variations](assets/variations.png)

-9. Then chance the orientation for the variation you just created to horizontal.
+9. Then change the orientation for the variation you just created to horizontal.
 Notice how the layout changes in the interface builder.
 It starts to look better.

 ![variations](assets/variations.png)